Bojinka plot: Planning

-People were suspicious of the men in Room 603, who were described as being very secretive.
-According to Guerrera, "They gave me the impression that they were here to study", said Mrs Guerrera.
-"They looked like students.
-They double-locked the door when they were inside or out.
-They didn't ask the room boy to clear up the room."
-The men, who had chemical burns on their hands, were carrying boxes and never hired other people to carry them up.
-The boxes contained chemicals bought from suppliers in Manila and Quezon City in Metro Manila.
-Yousef used these to make his bombs.
+People were suspicious of the men in Unit 603, who were described as being very secretive.
+According to Guerrera, the men gave the impression that they were in the Philippines to study, adding that "they looked like students."
+She also revealed that they double-locked the door when they were inside or out and never asked for a cleaning crew to clear up the room, also adding that they "had chemical burns on their hands," carried boxes, and never hired other people to help them.
+Also unknown to them, the boxes contained chemicals bought from suppliers in Manila and Quezon City in Metro Manila, which Yousef used to make his bombs.

-Mohammed purported himself to be a Saudi or Qatari plywood exporter named "Abdul Majid".
-In reality, Yousef and Mohammed had already started planning Operation Bojinka.

-According to Abdul Hakim Murad, Yousef got an idea for crashing a plane into the CIA's headquarters from Murad while at the apartments.
-According to Murad, Yousef replied, "OK, we will think about it", before heading off with Mohammed to Puerto Galera for scuba diving.
+According to Abdul Hakim Murad, he gave Yousef an idea for crashing a plane into the CIA's headquarters; Yousef took this suggestion but did not draft plots for it at the moment, before heading off with Mohammed to Puerto Galera for scuba diving.